– An excess of environmental toxins and the overuse of pharmaceuticals may contribute to chemical imbalances and gut damage.

 – An imbalanced immune system may be unresponsive to probiotics, but colostrum may help to promote gut health and recolonize the gut with healthy bacteria.

-– Colostrum with liposomal delivery, used in conjunction with fermented foods, is essential to maintaining gut health and eliminating harmful toxins.
+– Colostrum with liposomal delivery, used in conjunction with fermented foods, is one lifestyle strategy to encourage gut health.

 – Along with colostrum supplementation, eating a balanced diet that focuses on organic foods can lay the foundation for core immune resilience and good health.

 Surviving in these difficult times comes with its own challenges, but an overuse of pharmaceuticals, the prevalence of environmental toxins, and inaccessibility to organic, clean food and water can cause problems in the gut and overall health.
 Kat James spoke with nutritionist Antoinette Caruso to learn more about the importance of colostrum and nutrition in maintaining homeostasis (balance).

 Caruso discussed her experience following her husband’s passing which was impacted by the use of pharmaceuticals.
 She studied Western herbalism and Chinese medicine, gaining certifications as a nutritional therapy practitioner and gluten practitioner.
 Her practice focuses on prescribing foods and nutrients as alternatives to pharmaceuticals.
 In her study and practice, Caruso has found that the overuse of common pharmaceuticals may contribute to biochemical imbalances and disrupt core resilience.